 At the time of this writing, ExpressVPN has over 3,000 servers stationed in 94 countries around the globe.

-ExpressVPN’s connection speeds are extremely fast, easily handling the HD and 4K HDR streams that Netflix offers.
-The provider never imposes bandwidth limitations or data caps.
+ExpressVPN’s connection speeds are fast, easily handling the HD and 4K HDR streams that Netflix offers.
+The provider never imposes bandwidth limitations or data caps, so you can enjoy the unlimited bandwidth to stream your favorite TV shows & movies.

 Customer support consists of around-the-clock live support chat, email support, a support ticket tracking system and a searchable support library.

-ExpressVPN provides native app support for the iOS, macOS, Windows, Android, Amazon Fire TV, Kindle Fire and Linux platforms.
-Browser users can take advantage of extensions for the Firefox and Chrome platforms.
+ExpressVPN provides native app support for the iOS, macOS, Windows, Android, Android TV (including Nvidia Shield), Amazon Fire TV, Chromebook, Amazon Fire, Amazon Fire TV and Linux platforms.
+Browser users can take advantage of extensions for the Firefox, Edge and Chrome platforms.

 ExpressVPN’s MediaStreamer DNS service allows game consoles, set-top streaming boxes and smart TVs to access Netflix abroad.
 (Please note: The MediaStreamer service doesn’t provide encrypted protection for your connection like a VPN does.)